sadafsaleem123/100-Days-of-ML-Code-with-Python/Day-40/file.md

-I have learned about the basics of Logistic Regression in Machine Learning.
+I have learned about the basics of Linear Regression in Machine Learning from:
-Source is from:
 - https://www.youtube.com/watch?v=zPG4NjIkCjc
 - https://www.youtube.com/watch?v=ctoCtba2BDY